entelognathus/Bothriolepis-characters-and-dataset/Character list of Bothriolepis.md

 2. Anterior extension of anterior postorbital process of neurocranium: (0) posterior of anterior level of orbital fenestra; (1) extends beyond orbital fenestra anteriorly.
 > Dupret *et al.* (2023), Character 2; Luo *et al.* (2023), Character 2; Xian *et al*.
 (2025), Character 2.

 > - Character 2 in Dupret *et al*.
 (2023) is "anterior extension of postorbital process, 0: remains behind orbital fenestra; 1: extends beyond orbital fenestra anteriorly".
 Luo *et al.* (2023) and Xian *et al*.
-(2025) redefined the character as 'anterior entension of anterior postorbital process of neurocranium: 0: posterior of posteiror level of orbital fenestra; 1: at or anterior of posterior level of orbital fenestra'.
+(2025) redefined the character as 'anterior entension of anterior postorbital process of neurocranium: 0: posterior of posterior level of orbital fenestra; 1: at or anterior of posterior level of orbital fenestra'.
 By checking the state distribution of various *Bothriolepis* species, the anterior extension of anterior postorbital process posterior of the anterior level of orbital fenestra matches better to the original definition (the state 0 in Dupret et al., 2023).

 > - The coding of *Bothriolepis chuandongensis* is ?.
 > - Yan *et al.* (in prep.): The coding of *Bothriolepis yunnanensis* is 0.